 Ensuring product safety

-Alcatel-Lucent is committed to meeting the needs of its clients and to ensuring the safety of its employees and the general public.
-We assess the health and safety impacts of all our products at all stages of their lifecycles.
-For example, during the design phase, we work with suppliers to avoid the use of hazardous materials.
+Alcatel-Lucent is committed to meeting the needs of its customers and ensuring the safety of its employees and the general public.
+We assess the health and safety impacts of all our products at all stages of their life cycles.
+During the design phase, we work with suppliers to avoid the use of hazardous materials.
 We ensure that all materials are prepared for transportation according to nationally or internationally accepted regulations.
-Our technical documentation provides specific guidance for the safe use of our products.
-And mandatory training for Alcatel-Lucent Services personnel covers a range of topics to ensure a safe workplace.
+Our technical documentation provides specific guidance for the safe use of our products, and mandatory training for Alcatel-Lucent Services personnel covers a range of topics to ensure a safe workplace.

 Additionally, all Alcatel-Lucent products that emit radio frequency (RF) energy must comply with country-specific regulations for human exposure to RF emissions in the manufacturing and product-use phases.
 Compliance is determined either by analytical assessment or measurement of propagated RF energy.
 Finally, our company requirement dictates that all electronic waste is shipped to processing facilities that have passed our EHS liability assessment.
 Unless otherwise specified, all electronic waste is processed to recover as much of its recyclable material as possible.

 Our position regarding the electromagnetic environment is based on the opinion of more than 150 expert committees mandated by national and international authorities to assess the advancement of scientific knowledge.
-All have been consistent in concluding there is no established health effect from exposure to RF fields below the limits set by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) or the Institute of Electrical and Electronics Engineers (IEEE) — the international commissions recognized by the World Health Organization (WHO).
+All have been consistent in concluding there is no established health effect from exposure to RF fields below the limits set by the International Commission on Non-Ionizing Radiation Protection (ICNIRP) or the Institute of Electrical and Electronics Engineers (IEEE) — the international commissions recognized by the WHO.

 As outlined in the WHO’s Fact Sheet 304: "Considering the very low exposure levels and research results collected to date, there is no convincing scientific evidence that the weak radio frequency signals from base stations and wireless networks cause adverse health effects."
 This statement applies to all mobile and wireless network technologies implemented by Alcatel-Lucent, including CDMA, GSM, W-CDMA/UMTS, LTE and Wi-Fi.